godotengine/godot-docs/classes/class_visualshadernodeoutput.rst

 Description
 -----------

-This visual shader node is present in all shader graphs in form of "Output" block with multiple output value ports.
+This visual shader node is present in all shader graphs in form of "Output" block with mutliple output value ports.

 .. |virtual| replace:: :abbr:`virtual (This method should typically be overridden by the user to have any effect.)`
 .. |const| replace:: :abbr:`const (This method has no side effects.
 It doesn't modify any of the instance's member variables.)`